Agent-State Construction with Auxiliary Inputs: Particle Filtering Environment and Experimental Details

 \subsubsubsection{\textbf{Ground-truth Agent}} In Modified Compass World, the ground-truth agent converges to a much higher return than the other agents.
 This is because it is fully observable and has more information available to it in its data stream than the other agents---namely the position and orientation of the agent.
 The learnt policy for this agent traverses directly to the green goal state, without having to localize first.

-\subsubsubsection{\textbf{Observations Only}} With the observations only baseline, our observation vector is defined by a vector of size $5$, where each feature corresponds to whether or not the color directly in front of the agent is being observed.
+\subsubsubsection{\textbf{Observations Only}} With the observations-only baseline, our observation vector is defined by a vector of size $5$, where each feature corresponds to whether or not the color directly in front of the agent is being observed.
 An all zero vector represents no color being shown in front of the agent.

 \subsubsubsection{\textbf{Particle Filtering}} We use particle filtering to approximate a belief state over the possible pose and position of the agent.
 Our feature vector for this approach is of size $7 \times 7 \times 4$, where these features represent all possible combinations of positions and poses of the agent.
 This position and pose belief state is approximated through the particle filtering approach described in Section~\ref{sec:pf_formalism}, where emission probabilities are simply binary variables representing whether or not each position and pose combination can emit the given color.
 For this environment, we use one particle for each possible starting position and pose combination, $7 \times 7 \times 4$, since the environment dynamics are deterministic outside of the initial start state.